AI Bias & Fairness Auditing

 -

-Data Imbalance & Bias (PAT-SOC-002) — Training data that underrepresents or misrepresents specific populations, causing the model to perform poorly for those groups.
-The pulse oximeter racial bias demonstrated how AI systems trained on non-representative data can perpetuate medical device biases across darker skin tones.
+Data Imbalance Bias (PAT-SOC-003) — Training data that underrepresents specific populations.
+Example: Pulse oximeter racial bias — AI trained on non-representative data perpetuated medical device biases across darker skin tones.

 -

-Proxy Discrimination (PAT-SOC-004) — AI systems that use seemingly neutral features (zip code, browsing behavior, language patterns) that correlate with protected characteristics, producing discriminatory outcomes without explicitly using protected attributes.
-The SaFERent housing discrimination and Meta housing ad discrimination both used proxy features to produce racially disparate outcomes.
+Proxy Discrimination (PAT-SOC-004) — Neutral-seeming features (zip code, browsing behavior) that correlate with protected characteristics.
+Example: SafeRent housing discrimination and Meta housing ads both used proxy features to produce racially disparate outcomes.

 -

-Algorithmic Amplification (PAT-SOC-003) — AI systems that amplify existing societal biases beyond their baseline rates in the training data.
+Algorithmic Amplification (PAT-SOC-001) — Systems that amplify existing societal biases beyond baseline rates in training data.

 -

-Representational Harm (PAT-SOC-005) — AI systems that produce stereotyping, demeaning, or erasure of specific groups.
-The Google Gemini image generation controversy demonstrated both erasure (refusing to generate images of certain groups) and inappropriate representation.
+Representational Harm (PAT-SOC-005) — Stereotyping, demeaning, or erasure of specific groups.
+Example: Google Gemini image generation controversy demonstrated both erasure and inappropriate representation.

 How It Works